Eddie-Burbank/DildoFox-Vaniila/README.md

 Configuring TOR:

 The TOR Control extension is installed in this build.
 To configure, set Tor Control to allow in private browsing mode under the extensions manager.
 Then go to the extension and click the on/off button.
 This will bring up the options menu, where you need to set the PATH to the ROOT directory the tor.exe file is located in.
 By default it is; C:\Program Files\DildoFox\DildoFox Config Files\Tor Control Configuration\Tor You can also adjust your webRTC settings from this page.
 Once you have set the PATH to the directory the tor.exe is located in, move to the C:\Program Files\DildoFox\DildoFox Config Files\Tor Control Configuration\Agent directory and run the 'install.bat' file.
-Now TOR is configured to use with DildoFox.
+Now DildoFox is configured to use TOR.

 Remember to configure CookieAutoDelete.
 'Enable Auto-Cleaning' is 'off' by default so you need to make sure to check this.
 In the settings menu, switch time it takes to clear cookies from 15 seconds to 1 second and check all boxes under 'Automatic Cleaning Options' and also check all the boxes under the 'Other Browsing Data Clean Up' section to ensure you clear all site data when exiting a tab and check the box that says 'Enable support for Container Tabs.